kalviumcommunity/k-fswd/README.md

-# Lab Exercise: Update Schema and Render
+# Lab Exercise: Dynamic Data Filtering and Display in a Full Stack Application

 ## 🎯 Objectives

-This lab teaches you to augment a MongoDB database schema with new data and reflect these changes in a React application, enhancing your full-stack development expertise.
+This lab will guide you through enhancing a data schema with new information, implementing dynamic data filtering based on user input in a web application, and rendering the filtered data.
+Learn to adapt your full stack development skills to include interactive data visualization.

 ## 🔑 Prerequisites